Business Operations Jobs at University of Miami with Visa Sponsorship

 Which visa types does University of Miami commonly use for Business Operations roles?

-University of Miami sponsors a range of visa categories for Business Operations positions, including H-1B, TN for Canadian and Mexican nationals, J-1 for exchange visitors, and F-1 OPT and CPT for current students or recent graduates.
+University of Miami sponsors a range of visa categories for Business Operations positions, including H-1B, TN visa for Canadian and Mexican nationals, J-1 visa for exchange visitors, and F-1 OPT and CPT for current students or recent graduates.
 For longer-term employment, the university also supports EB-2 and EB-3 Green Card sponsorship through PERM labor certification for eligible candidates.

 What qualifications does University of Miami expect for Business Operations roles?